wp-plugins/robo-gallery/readme.txt

 If you have some conflict in gallery back end you can sort it with new compatibility option.
 You can switch between standard and alternative jquery library.
 This modes implemented to help you to avoid any conflicts with another libraries from wordpress themes or another plugin.

+= What can I do if some gallery interface elements in backend do not work properly? =

+If you have some conflict in gallery back end you can sort it with new compatibility option.
+If combo box element do not drop down you can switch between classic and modern style, as result you can avoid conflict with another code.

 = How to upload images to the gallery? =

 When you create new gallery or open already existent gallery for edit on the right side of the edit gallery section you'll see gallery images manager button.
 When you open gallery images manager you'll be able there edit all gallery images.
 Upload, edit or delete.
 In gallery images manager you can use drag and drop gallery images upload tool.